WAYS TO GIVE TO NYCLA

 Using the online form or printable mail-in form, you can direct your gift to any of our pro bono and community programs at NYCLA, including:

-For more information on fundraising, events and how you can give back to NYCLA, contact the Development Office at 212-267-6646 ext.
-228 or email us at firstname.lastname@example.org for more information on ways to give.
+For more information on fundraising, events and how you can give back to NYCLA, contact the Development Office via email at firstname.lastname@example.org for more information on ways to give.

 - Second Century Fund: Named in honor of NYCLA's long history and continued commitment to public service, this fund supports all of NYCLA's programs as well as provides general infrastructural support to the organization.

 - NYCLA's Pro Bono Programs: Legal Counseling Project; U. S. Tax Court Project; Manhattan CLARO (Civil Legal Advice and Resource Office); Project Restore; State Central Registry Project; Veterans Discharge Upgrade Project; Unemployment Insurance Advocacy Project.
 Click here to learn more about our pro bono projects.

 - The Hon.
 Harold Baer Jr. and Dr. Suzanne Baer Minority Judicial Internship Program, established in 1989 by former NYCLA President and United States District Court Judge Harold Baer and his wife, Dr. Suzanne Baer, selects up to six minority law students each year and places them in stipend-supported internships with both federal and state judges in the New York metropolitan area.

 - The Edith I. Spivack Fund for Women in Law & Society, established in 2005, supports activities sponsored by NYCLA that further equal opportunity for women.